Download the Student Rights and Responsibilities Handbook

 Extended suspension means the exclusion of a student’s regular program for a time period between 11 and 45 school days; which only may occur under the following circumstances:

-The principal will request the extended suspension from the CEO/designee.
-Parent/guardian will receive an investigative report from the Pupil Personnel Worker prior to the CEO/designee’s conference.
-A Pupil Personnel Worker or CEO’s designee will meet with the student, parent/guardian and requesting school within ten days of the student’s removal from school.
+The principal will request the extended suspension from the Superintendent/designee.
+Parent/guardian will receive an investigative report from the Pupil Personnel Worker prior to the Superintendent/designee’s conference.
+A Pupil Personnel Worker or Superintendent’s designee will meet with the student, parent/guardian and requesting school within ten days of the student’s removal from school.
 After the conference, notice of the decision must be in writing and must inform the parent/guardian of the charges and policy or policies violated.
 Appropriate and available behavioral support services will be offered.
 If the principal’s request for an extended suspension is not granted, the student will be returned to school and the principal or his/her designee will contact the parent/guardian to schedule an intake conference.

 A student who is suspended for more than ten school days may appeal the decision to the Board of Education within ten days after determination.
 After receipt of the written request for appeal, the Board will conduct a hearing.
 The parties may bring counsel and witnesses to the hearing.
-The appeal to the Board does not stay the decision of the Chief Executive Officer or designee.
+The appeal to the Board does not stay the decision of the Superintendent or designee.
 The Board will render its decision in writing within 45 days of the request for appeal.

 An expulsion from school denies students the right to attend their regular school program for 45 days or longer.
 The exclusion may occur only under the following circumstances: